A Quick Coffee with Dermot Kennedy

 “I started out wanting to just do the acoustic, folk thing and wanting to be like Damien Rice or David Gray, one of those artists — that was what inspired me in the first place,” he tells me over coffee at Lafayette in NoHo.
 “But then a couple of years ago I was working with a producer in London and we had a song that was totally acoustic, literally a folk song with my guitar and a vocal, and he put a really heavily programmed beat over it — it was really in your face and it just felt so good.
 It wasn’t intentional, it happened organically but it felt like a really cool sound to chase.

 Kennedy has a slew of festival appearances set for the rest of the year but is committed to working on the album early next year.
 He mentions his interest in working with big names like Travis Scott but also mentions more traditional outfits like The Gloaming.
-“Two things from totally different worlds,” he shares, ensuring that his debut record will be a masterful fusion of genres.
+“Two things from totally different worlds,” he shares, ensuring that his debut record will be a masterful marriage of genres.
 We just have to wait for it.